-Insights from Gemma Rygate: The Role of Volunteerism in the Sustainable Development Agenda
+Insights from Gemma Rygate: Volunteerism & the SDGs

 The United Nations 2030 Agenda has recognised that volunteers are a stakeholder group to achieve 17 sustainable development goals.

 Gemma Rygate is the CEO of The Centre for Volunteering, the peak body in NSW for connecting people to volunteer opportunities and fostering community engagement.
 Rygate offers insight into how volunteers are integral to improving the livelihood of communities and encouraging people to take action on social causes while making a global impact.

 Volunteerism and The Sustainable Development Goals

 Volunteer groups are a force for localising the Sustainable Development Agenda, by facilitating and providing a space for collaboration between governments and people.
 According to the Road to Dignity Report issued by the Former UN Secretary-General Kofi Annan in 2015, “Volunteerism strengthens civic engagement, safeguards social inclusion, deepens solidarity and solidifies ownership of development results.”

 The actions of volunteers engage people in the realisation of the Sustainable Development Agenda, by engaging members of the community in something beyond themselves.
 Everyone has a role to play in improving their local community and inspiring others to do more.
 For Rygate, “Inclusiveness is something that is critical for society and to achieve that goal, we need to be far more mindful of what it takes to build a community and sustain that community where all people feel that they can be participants in some way or another.”
 It comes down to encouraging people to harness the power they can yield in their individual capacity when they are working in a group.